dfb/uepy_test_prjs/output_params/README.md

 # Output Params
-This project has a series of unit tests to make sure that sending and returning values to/from Python code works.
+This project has a series of unit tests to make sure that sending values to and returning values from Python code works.

+## Overview
 A few wrinkles we have to deal with:
 - Blueprint functions have no return values, but they can have zero or more output parameters
 - C++ can optionally have a return value, and can also have zero or more output parameters